Michelle Constant, MBA

 Subject Matter Expert

-Scott MacKay is the General Manager & Marketing Subject Matter Expert for Constant & Associates with over seventeen (17) years of experience developing integrated marketing programs for local & national clients.
-Mr. MacKay has a wide range of practical marketing experience including: traditional, online, event, and promotional marketing, social media strategy, and application development.
+Scott MacKay is the General Manager for Constant & Associates with over twenty (20) years of experience managing projects, developing growth strategies, and organizing business operations for firms of all sizes.
+Mr. MacKay also provides exercise and facilitation services for many CONSTANT projects and has a wide range of marketing experience including: traditional, online, event, and promotional marketing, social media strategy, and application development.

-Most recently he was the marketing lead for the City of Los Angeles’ Emergency Management Department’s 5 Steps to Neighborhood Preparedness city wide marketing campaign in 2014.
-Additionally, he is currently managing a nation-wide marketing recruitment campaign for the Los Angeles County Department of Mental Health and an awareness campaign for the California Department of Public Health.
+Most recently he was the project manager for the development of web-based trainings for the California Department of Public Health, marketing lead for the City of Los Angeles’ Emergency Management Department’s 5 Steps to Neighborhood Preparedness city wide marketing campaign, and manages a nation-wide marketing recruitment campaign for the Los Angeles County Department of Mental Health.
 Mr. MacKay spent over a decade building outreach and marketing campaigns across the City of Los Angeles for the World Famous KROQ 106.7 and other CBS properties.
 At CBS he developed complete marketing campaigns for a wide range of clients including: Verizon Wireless, Galpin Automotive, Fresh & Easy, LA Car Guy, Red Bull, Mercury Insurance, Fox Television, Del Taco, Paramount Pictures, Sony Pictures, Turbo Tax, Home Depot, and more.